Main List of Projects

 I always meditate before prayer so that my mind is quiet enough to hear God.

-I alway know when God is talking to me because the thoughts from Him are always filled with love and a sense of peace.
+I always know when God is talking to me because the thoughts from Him are always filled with love and a sense of peace.

 These practices are simple, free, and deeply human.
 They connect us to the earth, the sky, our biology, and the divine — and they give our mitochondria the support they need to help us heal.